wenyang/azureml-v2-preview/website/docs/userguide/README.md

 ## Install the CLI

-We have pre-built the Azure ML CLI as part of this Git repository.
+We have pre-built the Azure ML CLI in a public blob.
 Simply run the following commands to set up your CLI environment:

 > MacOS?
 Install [homebrew](https://brew.sh), then `brew install wget`